shehabadel/Multi-User-Distributed-Text-Editor/README.md

 cd client
 npm i
 ```
+## Connecting to Redis
+1. Create an account on [Redis Labs](https://app.redislabs.com/)
+2. Retrieve your database `port` number and your credentials.
+3. Add the following `.env` environmental variables in the `server` directory
+- `process.env.REDIS_PASSWORD` --> Your account authentication password
+- `process.env.REDIS_HOST` --> Your database host address
+- `process.env.REDIS_PORT` --> Your database port number

-## Deploying Frontend and Backend apps on heroku
+## Deploying Frontend and Backend apps on Heroku

 1. Create an app for the client code
 2. Create an app for the server code